stappersg/vBook/src/dev/plugins/plugins.md

 > <!> This chapter is still incomplete.

-vSMTP plugins are Rust crate compiled as dynamic libraries.
+vSMTP plugins are Rust crates compiled as dynamic libraries.
-They can be imported directly in filtering script.
+They can be imported directly in filtering scripts.

 ## Requirements